-Tariff Elimination and Improved Market Access

-80% of Singapore's originating exports have enjoyed tarifffree access into Turkey since the TRSFTA entered into force and coverage is set to rise to 95% from now to 2027.
+Tariff Elimination and Improved Market Access 91% of Singapore's originating exports now enjoy tarifffree access into Türkiye since the TRSFTA entered into force.
+This coverage is set to rise to 95% in 2027.

 The Rules of Origin that factor in Singapore's unique regional supply chain and local production processes benefit Singapore's exports of products such as: